sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

    - Implemented `HistoryStore` for undo/redo functionality
    - Created `ParameterStore` for shader parameter management
    - Implemented `ExportStore` for exporting shaders as images or code
-   - Created `CameraStore` for camera position, target, and FOV management
+   - Created `CameraInitializer` for camera position, target, and FOV management
    - Implemented `ColorStore` for color, gradient, and background management
    - Implemented `DistortionStore` for normal noise scale/strength parameters